-Based on many years of travel experience, here is the packing list for my upcoming 6-month backpacking trip to Southern Africa and the Silk Road countries.
+Based on many years of travel experience, here is the packing list for 6-months of backpacking in Southern Africa and the Silk Road countries.
 I have always been a light packer (among my friends I’m famous for bringing too few clothes on trips).
 However, this time I will have quite a few kilo’s in my backpack as I’m bringing my own camping gear and much more electronics/camera equipment.

-The packing list is focused on travel in Southern Africa and West and Central Asia meaning I need to prepare for:
+The packing list is focused on backpacking in Southern Africa and West and Central Asia meaning I need to prepare for: